codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: Mandatory single value of `CodePorting.Translator.Cs2Cpp.ArgumentKind` enumeration.

-Forces to use a specific way to pass a parameter to function (const reference, pointer, etc.).
-This option is useful mostly if you're overriding your translated code with manually written one, as it only affects function formal parameters but not the references to them.
-Calling contexts are not affected as well.
+Forces the use of a specific way to pass a parameter to a function (const reference, pointer, etc.).
+This option is useful mostly if you're overriding translated code with manually written code, as it only affects function formal parameters and not references to them.
+Calling contexts are not affected either.

-Please note that C# semantics is followed by default which means that pointer types are passed to functions by reference while value types are passed by value.
+Please note that C# semantics are followed by default, which means that pointer types are passed to functions by reference while value types are passed by value.
 You don't need to use this attribute to impose this behavior.

 | Argument | Description | Usage example | Output code
 | --- | --- | --- | ---